 A bottle of wine on arrival.
 GoldSmiths get a room upgrade where available, a bottle of wine and a breakfast voucher for a local café

-11am; earliest check-in, 3pm.
-Late check-out or early check-in (both 1pm) are subject to availability and extra cost.
+11am; earliest check-in, between 3pm and 7pm (by appointment).
+Late check-out or early check-in are subject to availability and extra cost.
+Check-in options are emailed to you seven days ahead of arrival.

 Rates are room only; you’ll need to find a café nearby for breakfast – although coffee, tea and a selection of pastries (by Giancarlo Perbellini) are provided in rooms.